More Ways to Navigate

 Activity and course descriptions, essays and other submitted materials include author profile links.

-- Search results highlight relevant profile pages when you search on the name of a profiled
+- Search results highlight relevant profile pages when you search on the name of a profiled person.

 - Workshop participant lists may link to profile pages